stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 if a known device ID (vendor/product) is recognized.

-If no drivers are taking care of the device after the mode switch, the dispatcher will try to load and bind the "option" serial driver, in order to make the device usable. - /etc/usb_modeswitch.conf - a global config file to enable extensive logging when troubleshooting, or to disable switching alltogether (mostly to access the install part of devices)
+- /etc/usb_modeswitch.conf - a global config file to enable extensive logging when troubleshooting, or to disable switching alltogether (mostly to access the install part of devices).
+Some other global switches are explained by comments in the file itself.

 Starting from version 1.1.2, usb_modeswitch will add a symbolic link to the correct port with